-It is based on a well-conceived feedback/evaluation system of referee observation and assessment, commonly developed by the EHF CC and MC.
+It is based on a well-conceived feedback/evaluation system of referee observation and assessment, commonly developed ba EHF CC and MC.
 The abolishment of "just awarding points" for a referee performance has been highly appreciated by all parties involved.
-At the so-called "postmatch conferences", the delegate is supposed to give feedback to the referees based on his observations as well as listen to their self-assessment (Compare annexes 7 and 8 evaluated by an external expert, Anton Schlick/ AUT in order to have comparable data for the future.
+At the so-called "post-match conferences" the delegate is supposed to give feedback to the referees based on his observations as well as listen to their self-assessment (Compare annexes 7 and 8 - Referee Performance/Delegate and referee sheets/Clarifications!).
+The EHF internal results are statistically evaluated by an external expert, Anton Schlick/ AUT in order to have comparable data for the future.